Two-dimensional quantum antiferromagnets: Quantum Dimer Models

 This reflects the fact that, for any dimerization, the dimers on hexagon $h$ match {\em one and only one} of the $2\times32$ patterns $\left\{d_\alpha,\bar{d}_\alpha\right\}$.

-Unlike the square or triangular case, the RK ground-states $|0\rangle=\sum_{c\in\Omega}|c\rangle$ are not degenerate with some staggered VBC.\footnote{Because resonances loops of length up to 12 are present the dynamics is ergodic in each of the four topological sectors.\cite{msp02}} This means that the Hamiltonian of Eq.~\ref{eq:kQDM} is not at a phase transition to a VBC.
+Unlike the square or triangular case, the RK ground states $|0\rangle=\sum_{c\in\Omega}|c\rangle$ are not degenerate with some staggered VBC.\footnote{Because resonances loops of length up to 12 are present the dynamics is ergodic in each of the four topological sectors.\cite{msp02}} This means that the Hamiltonian of Eq.~\ref{eq:kQDM} is not at a phase transition to a VBC.
 As we will explain it is {\em inside} a liquid RVB phase.

-The RK wave-function can be viewed as dimer condensate.
-It is similar to the ground-state of liquid $^4$He which has the same positive amplitude for any configuration and its permuted images.\cite{feynman52-53} An important difference, however, is that the QDM state is incompressible and cannot sustain acoustic phonons.
+The RK wave function can be viewed as dimer condensate.
+It is similar to the ground state of liquid $^4$He which has the same positive amplitude for any configuration and its permuted images.\cite{feynman52-53} An important difference, however, is that the QDM state is incompressible and cannot sustain acoustic phonons.
 This can be related to the fact that the $U(1)$ symmetry of the Bose liquid is absent in the QDM on non-bipartite lattices.
 It is replaced instead by a discrete $\Z$ gauge symmetry (see \S\ref{sssec:Z2} below).